 “Essentially, they’ve just priced us out,” he said.
 “It made it so I can’t amortize it.”

 Bailey isn’t aware of other growers being shut down, and feels he’s been made an example that sends a message to other growers not to use the machines.
 He said he’s been told to not provide advice to other growers seeking to develop platforms, lest he be considered a supplier of prohibited equipment.
 “Farmers are no longer allowed to do what they’ve always done in history,” he said.
 “And I’m not interested in being a machine developer and setting up a service shop.
 That’s beyond the scale of what I’m interested in getting involved in.
-If someone wants to do it, there’s lots of the machines; they can order containers [of them] and go at it!”
+If someone wants to do it, there’s lots of the machines; they can order containers and go at it!”

 WorkSafeBC was unable to respond to requests from the Good Fruit Grower for information regarding mobile work platforms in orchards, or its timeline for approving documentation and training materials.